Sure, it’s great for your skin. But where does collagen in beauty products come from, really? We think the answer will horrify you!

 2. Vegan collagen products

 Plants have collagen, too!
-The main difference is that plant based collagen helps boost the body’s collagen receptors – especially as we age and we underproduce it – with its intricate alkaloidal and nutrient composition.
+The main difference is that plant based collagen helps boost the body’s collagen receptors.
+That’s thanks to the intricate alkaloidal and nutrient composition of plant collagen.
 Algenist Genius Liquid Collagen is a great plant based formula to maintain skin’s youthful vitality.

 3. A pro-collagen diet